Motor Vehicle Claims

 In order to be entitled to any lump sum compensation for 'pain and suffering' in NSW, the injury sustained must be assessed at 10% whole person impairment - this is an extremely high threshold.
-In order that the Compulsory Third Party insurer offers you exactly what you are entitled to, the staff at Legal Injury are here to field your calls to ensure your rights are not being exploited.
+In order that the Compulsory Third Party insurer offers you exactly what you are entitled to, the staff at Veritas Law Firm are here to field your calls to ensure your rights are not being exploited.

 You also be entitled to claim compensation for other things, such as domestic assistance and lost superannuation.
 At Veritas our staff are armed with the specialist knowledge to advise you of what you may entitled to and how to go about receiving these entitlements.

 Motor vehicle accident compensation law is complex and it is important to act as soon as possible following an accident.
 If you are suffering from a car accident injury and have further questions about seeking compensation call 131 LAW or email one of our expert compensation lawyers today.